uphold/validator.js-asserts/README.md

 ### Boolean
 Tests if the value is a boolean.

+### Callback
+Allows you to add custom rules by giving a callback function.
+Should replace `callback` from [Callback](https://github.com/uphold/validator.js#callback-assert) and add the possibility to set a custom class.

 ### CreditCard
 Tests if the value is a valid credit card number using the Luhn10 algorithm.